JimHeaney/spool-scale/README.md

 # SpoolScale

 ## Overview
 Have you ever run out of filament mid-print?
 The SpoolScale is a simple add-on device for any 3D printer that allows you to precisely know how much filament is left on your spool.

-The SpoolScale uses an HX711 amplifier to interface with many different styles of load cell, depending on what works best for your specific 3D printer and spool size.
-The amount of filament remaining is then shown on a large 7-segment display.
-A user-configurable empty spool offset allows you to swap out your filament brand and type but still get accurate readings.
-The SpoolScale can be run fully independent of any other system, or can be integrated with your 3D printer through GPIO, I2C, or UART to allow for more advanced operation and configuration.
-The SpoolScale has a high-current warning output that will trigger when the amount of filament remaining drops below a user-configurable threshold, which can be used to light an indicator or sound a buzzer, for instance.
-The brightness of the display is user-configurable through an analog voltage input, allowing for a wide range of implementations.
-Some examples include using a GPIO pin on your printer motherboard to turn off the 7-segment displays while printing, wire up a potentiometer to manually set the desired brightness, or plugging in a photoresistor so the screen turns off when the room is dark, and only turns on when you turn on the lights.
+The SpoolScale can be integrated with any style 3D printer and spool holder, and can be connected to any wheatstone bridge load cell.
+Additional functionality can be unlocked by connecting the SpoolScale to a 3D printer directly via GPIO, i2C, or UART.

 ### More information can be found on the [GitHub Wiki](https://github.com/JimHeaney/spool-scale/wiki).

-## Photos & Media
-(Coming Soon)

 ## Current Release
 There are no stable versions for release.
 The latest WIP is Version 1.1